 - Your need is a short-term one.
 The faster you pay back your loan, the less damage you will do to your retirement savings.

 When you borrow from your own retirement savings, you are making a loan to yourself.
 You will still have to pay interest on that loan, at a rate set by your plan administrator.
 Most plans allow you to pay back the loan on a five-year amortization schedule with no prepayment penalty (so if you can do it more quickly, go for it).

 Then there’s the IRS to consider.
-If you fail to pay back the loan principal, you will owe income tax on the amount you withdrew (because you got a tax break when you contributed it, remember?), plus a 10% early withdrawal penalty if you’re under age 59½.
+If you fail to pay back the loan principal, you will owe income tax on the amount you withdrew (because you got a tax break when you contributed it, remember?), plus a 10 percent early withdrawal penalty if you’re under age 59½.
 Ideally, you can set up automatic withdrawals to ensure that the loan is paid off with regular payments.
 Another idea is to have your employer automatically deposit a portion of your paycheck to back to the plan (this is done with after-tax dollars, though).